In Exercises 61–86, use reference angles to find the exact value ... | Channels for Pearson+

 Textbook QuestionTextbook Question

 In Exercises 61–86, use reference angles to find the exact value of each expression.
-Do not use a calculator. tan(-𝜋/4)
+Do not use a calculator. cos 225°

 Verified Solution